ssorj/skupper-example-local-client/README.md

 * A frontend service that sends greetings to the backend and fetches new greetings in response.

-In this example, the backend is running in a Kubernetes cluster and the frontend runs on your local machine.
-Skupper enables the frontend to connect to the backend.
+The backend runs on Kubernetes and the frontend runs on your local machine.
+Skupper enables the frontend to connect to the backend using a dedicated service network.

 <!-- <img src="images/entities.svg" width="640"/> -->